Diagnostic and Comparative Analysis of Dark Energy Models with $q(z)$ Parametrizations: Information Criteria

+where $\nu$ is the difference between the number of data points and the number of free parameters in the model.
 The Akaike Information Criteria (AIC) is an information-theoretic criterion used to compare the relative quality of different models \cite{vrieze2012model,tan2012reliability,rezaei2021comparison}.
 It takes into account both the goodness of fit and the complexity of the model.
 AIC is calculated using the formula: